MORAVIAN C4-16000 camera with...

 The sensors of the C4-16000 cooled scientific CMOS cameras offer the same geometry as the CCDs of the famous G4-16000 cameras: sensor size 37 × 37 mm, 9 μm pixels and 16 MPx (4k × 4k) resolution.

-Buy it now and receive it between on Tuesday, 8 October and Tuesday, 15 October with Home delivery - International
+Order it before 6 hours and 31 minutes and receive it between on Thursday, 12 December and Thursday, 19 December with Home delivery - International

 Delivery Options